Here is the table content of the article we will cover on this topic.

 3. Hierarchical Inheritance

 In hierarchical inheritance, more than one derived class can inherit the properties of one base class.
-There is only one base class and the derived class is more than one.
+There is only one base class and the derived class can be more than one.

 Example: In this example, we have three classes.
-Car is the base class, Swift and Alto are derived classes.
-The Swift and Alto, both are indirectly inheriting the properties of Car.
+Car is the base class, and Swift and Alto are derived classes.
+The Swift and Alto, both are indirectly inheriting the properties of the class Car.

 Output: Company name of Car = Suzuki